WanderingStar/cookbook-ganglia/README.md

 # CAVEATS:

-This cookbook has been tested on Ubuntu 10.04 and Centos 5.5.
+This cookbook has been tested on Debian 7.2, Ubuntu 10.04 and Centos 5.5.

 Search seems to takes a moment or two to index.
 You may need to converge again to see recently added nodes.